inderjit303/OpenROAD-7nm-PD-ibex/README.md

 - **Part 1**: Understanding the ORFS flow on existing RISC-V ibex core using ASAP7 PDK
 - **Part 2**: Work on tool improvement i.e Improving the best achievable performance for the design for a ibex core on ASAP7

-# **Problem statement for Part 2:**
-1. To use AutoTuner, an automatic RTL to-GDS hyperparameter tuning framework for OpenROAD-flow-script (ORFS) that leverages the METRICS2.1 infrastructure to meet PPA design goals.
-Will go for Best performance i.e solving Problem A. Best parameters generated will be fed to config.mk to optimize the performance.
-2. To work on flow control parameters in config.mk file aim to reduce the congestion in GDS2 layout in OpenROAD GUI.

 # Part 1: OpenROAD Flow Scripts (ORFS) tool usuage Experience

 ## OpenROAD & ORFS